cbcommunity/cb-administration-scripts/config_server/README.md

 CbCommunity=1,3
 sans=1,3
 [Sharing]
-# By default we do not enable Carbon Black Event
+# By default we do not enable Cb Response Event
 # data to be uploaded to Carbon Black
 # Enabled (1) and Disabled (0)
 ticevent=1